 Fort Lauderdale has earned itself the rather dubious nickname of ‘Fort Liquordale’ amongst Spring Breakers.

 In 2006, a new program started in the US to promote an alternative to partying during Spring Break.
-The Nationwide scheme, ’United Way’, involved students choosing to work in local neighbourhoods and providing positive aid to communities.
+The Nationwide scheme, ’United Way’, involved students choosing to work in local neighborhoods and providing positive aid to communities.

 Spring Break can be dangerous – there are small numbers of people falling from balconies to their deaths as a result of misadventure.

 Problems during Spring Break don’t just occur in the US.
 It’s thought that more than 2,500 US tourists, on their travels, are arrested outside America.